 Published By Janet Gershen-Siegel at September 26th, 2017

-Learn how to make sure your business credit cards dont report on your consumer credit reports.
+Learn how to make sure your business credit cards don’t report on your consumer credit reports.
 It makes a difference with business credit funding!
 You need business credit cards that do not report to personal credit.

 But this depends upon each card issuer’s policy.

 Some card issuers only report activity to the cardholder’s personal credit reports in the case of the owner defaulting.
 And there are others which will report all activity.
 And they will not distinguish between positive and negative activity.